Exclusive - Russia steps up military lifeline to Syria's Assad: sources

 The arms industry source said: "Stuff is definitely coming into Syria, and Russia realises they have to keep Assad in power if they want to keep a hold of what they have there, especially with oil and gas reserves up for grabs."

-Russian oil and gas company Soyuzneftegas signed a $90 million deal with Syria's oil ministry in December for oil exploration and production in a 2,190 square kilometres (845 square miles) bloc of Mediterranean waters off the Syrian coast between Tartous and Banias.
+Russian oil and gas company Soyuzneftegas signed a $90 million (54.7 million pounds) deal with Syria's oil ministry in December for oil exploration and production in a 2,190 square kilometres (845 square miles) bloc of Mediterranean waters off the Syrian coast between Tartous and Banias.

 Syrian oil officials say they are confident their waters hold significant oil or gas reserves, pointing to substantial discoveries in the eastern Mediterranean off Israel and Cyprus and promising surveys carried out in the waters of Lebanon.